What is a lipoma?

 Lipomas can occur in people of all ages, however, they tend to develop in adulthood and are most noticeable during middle age.
 They affect both sexes equally, although solitary lipomas are more common in women whilst multiple lipomas occur more frequently in men.

 People are often unaware of lipomas until they have grown large enough to become visible and palpable.
 This growth occurs slowly over several years.
-Some features of lipomas include:
+Some features of a lipoma include:

 - A dome-shaped or egg-shaped lump about 2–10 cm in diameter (some may grow even larger)